 The Mongo DB Minefield

-You can insert documents with fields that you can't query on
+You can insert documents with fields that you can't (easily) query on

 Mongo db "unflattens" dotted paths.
 If you query or update the field